wet-boew/wet-boew-drupal/README.md

 <img src="http://github.com/wet-boew/wet-boew-drupal/raw/master/images/wetkit_large_logged_2.png">

-# Drupal 7 Web Experience Toolkit Distribution
+# Web Experience Toolkit Drupal Distribution

 [![Build Status](https://secure.travis-ci.org/wet-boew/wet-boew-drupal.png?branch=master)](http://travis-ci.org/wet-boew/wet-boew-drupal)

-The WET Distribution now uses Drush Make for rapid built out of the Drupal codebase.
-A drush make file is similar to "ant script" which allows for us to just host the code that we are developing (Installation Profile and Custom Modules, Features, and Themes) on GitHub.
-Any user who has Drush installed can then query this GitHub repository at the specified make file location (steps outlined below) and can then perform a build out of both the Drupal Core package + and various Contributed Modules hosted on Drupal.org.
+>* **WxT-Drupal 7.x-1.0-rc1 will be released on February 7, 2013 (7.x-1.0-rc1 release notes)**
+>
+>The WxT-Drupal distribution is a web content management system which assists in building and maintaining innovative Web sites that are accessible, usable, and interoperable.
+This distribution is open source software and free for use by departments and external Web communities.
+This distribution relies and integrates extensively on the [WET-BOEW jQuery Framework](http://github.com/wet-boew/wet-boew) to leverage much of the rendering and overall markup.
+AdaptiveTheme is used as the base theme for its exceptional HTML5 support and exhaustive accessibility testing.
+Where possible WxT-Drupal will also leverage work from the [Panopoly](http://drupal.org/project/panopoly) and [Spark](http://drupal.org/project/spark) Distributions due to the amazing UX features being designed.
+>
+>Development has been tailored for organizations that need to comply with standards for accessibility and bilingualism or that simply need a distribution that allows them to get up and running quickly using a carefully curated selection of modules that can support common enterprise business requirements.
+Specific information about how to install or update the distribution can be found here: [Download, Installation, and Update](https://github.com/wet-boew/wet-boew-drupal/wiki/Download%2C-Installation%2C-and-Update)

-Should you require more information not discussed in this README file please proceed to our wiki pages which offer some more information about this Drupal Distribution.
+>Should you require more information not discussed in this README file please proceed to our wiki pages which offer some more information about this Drupal Distribution.
 The wiki pages will be constantly updated as work progresses.

-> You can access the Wiki here: [Wiki Documentation](https://github.com/wet-boew/wet-boew-drupal/wiki)
+You can access the Wiki here: [Wiki Documentation](https://github.com/wet-boew/wet-boew-drupal/wiki)

 ### Alternate Methods

 If you do not wish to perform a build out of Drupal yourself (instructions below) we have two options for you:
-> 1. [Virtual Machine (Vagrant Chef Provision)] (https://github.com/sylus/wet-boew-drupal-devops)
+> 1. [Virtual Machine (Vagrant Chef Provision)] (https://github.com/wet-boew/wet-boew-drupal-vagrant) (Currently Offline)
 >   * a) A preconfigured lightweight, reproducible, and portable virtualized development environment
 > 2. [Drupal Pre-Built](https://github.com/sylus/wet-boew-drupal-compiled) (Currently Offline)
 >   * a) A prebuilt (post make) codebase for people who don't want to play around with Drush